iterative/dvc.org/content/docs/command-reference/add.md

 instead.
 This way it can be [pulled](/doc/command-reference/plots) later, for example on a system that can handle it.

 Let's add a `data.xml` file via HTTP in this way.
-Note that the `--out` (`-o`) option is also needed since the target data is outside the project:
+Note that this implies `--out .` (moves the data into the workspace):

 ```dvc
 $ dvc add https://data.dvc.org/get-started/data.xml -o data.xml \